Airflow

 Method 1: Using Environment Variables

-• Define the following environment variables within your Airflow environment docker container:
+Define the following environment variables within your Airflow environment (for example, in your Docker container, .env file, or deployment configuration):

 Method 2: Using Airflow Connection